nichelicorn/complete-javascript-course/05-Guess-My-Number/readme.md

   * WebAPIs are libraries that are automatically available for use on the web (they don't require any additional imports / setups to use); the reason the DOM is the same in all browsers

 ## 72. Selecting and manipulating elements
+* select elements and display updated values in the DOM

 ## 73. Handling click events
+* make the application do something!
+* an event is something that happens on the page, like a mouse being clicked, a mouse being moved, a keypress, etc
+* can "listen" for an event, and specify which action to take when the action occurs

 ## 74. Implementing the game logic